 What type of home blood pressure monitor should I use?

 The American Heart Association (AHA) recommends an automatic cuff that checks the pressure in your upper arm.
 These monitors are more accurate than wrist and finger versions.
 The website ValidateBP can help you find a monitor that’s been validated for clinical accuracy through an independent review process.
-Prior to choosing a home blood pressure monitor, make sure to measure around your upper arm to ensure you choose a cuff that is the right size for you.
+Prior to choosing a home blood pressure monitor, make sure to measure around your upper arm to ensure you choose an arm cuff that is the right size for you.

 After you get a monitor, bring it to your next doctor’s appointment so your doctor can help you make sure you’re using it properly and can compare the results to their monitor.